Santa Clarita, California: Other

 The city is home to an ice rink known as The Cube—Ice and Entertainment Center (formerly Ice Station Valencia).
 It is used for ice skating and hockey.
 In 2020, Ice Station Valencia was on the brink of permanent closure due to COVID-19, until the city council unanimously voted to acquire the building for $14.2 million.
-On February 23, 2021, the city council sold Ice Station to American Sports Entertainment Company and the Los Angeles Kings.
-The city is currently in the process of renovating The Cube to include two large ice rinks (one NHL-size rink and one Olympic-sized rink) and one small ice rink known as The Pond.
-The rinks, covered with insulated floors, would double as venues for conventions, business meetings, concerts, birthday parties, and filming.
+On February 23, 2021, the city council reached an agreement with American Sports Entertainment Company and the Los Angeles Kings to operate the facility.
+The city renovated The Cube to include two large ice rinks (one NHL-size rink and one Olympic-sized rink) and one small ice rink known as The Pond.
+The rinks, covered with insulated floors, can also be used for conventions, business meetings, concerts, birthday parties, and filming.
 The Cube opened on April 12, 2021, with a ribbon-cutting ceremony.
 It is the home arena for the UCLA Bruins men's ice hockey team and is located along Smyth Drive in Valencia, across the street from Valencia High School.

 MB2 Entertainment, previously known as Mountasia Family Fun Center, is an entertainment and recreation center located in Saugus, along Golden Triangle Road (a frontage road of Soledad Canyon Road) near its intersection with Golden Oak Road.
 It first opened in August 1995, and currently offers miniature golf, go-karts, bumper boats, laser tag, and video games.
 On March 15, 2020, it was forced to close due to the COVID-19 pandemic.
 In September, after nearly six months of closure, the owners sold the center.
 MB2 Group, which operates go-kart racing tracks, purchased the center in February 2021.